ceciDucos/ceciDucos/README.md

 - 💬 Open to discussing software development, new ideas, AI integrations, and technical solutions

-## No idea is too big or too small to explore.
+## No idea is too big or too small to explore
 Have one?
 Let's talk.

 - 🌐 [ceciliaducos.com](https://ceciliaducos.com)